How to Clean and De-Clutter Your Home Like a Cleaning Service Pro

 Disclaimer: You don't have to carry out the tasks below yourself.
 Do what my girlfriend does and get a domestic cleaning service by Anyclean!

 Every season I begin what I call the “de-cauterization process in my kitchen.”
 What is that?
-Well, most people believe in just doing a though kitchen cleaning in the spring, but from my own experience I notice in my own home that the kitchen clutter, dust, and dirt builds up quickly.
-Therefore, what I do is in the beginning of each season I go through my kitchen and give it a through cleaning.
+Well, most people believe in just doing a though kitchen cleaning in the spring, but from my own experience, I notice in my own home that the kitchen clutter, dust, and dirt builds up quickly.
+Therefore, what I do is in the beginning of each season I go through my kitchen and give it a thorough cleaning.
 One that I normally would not do.

 After a short amount of time, you will notice that your cabinets begin to clutter again, dusty refrigerator top piles up, and an oven that smokes every time you bake are not the components of an ideal kitchen.
-If you look in your oven, you will see the grease and oils all build up (ugh).
+If you look in your oven, you will see the grease and oils all build-up (ugh).